 Robert Silkstone - Made to Last: Product Life Extension Through Emotional Durability

 The day culminated with a motivating keynote panel discussion from Sustainability Manager James Dixon-Gough, SRI Associate Professor Dr Alice Owen, Natural Capital Valuation and Woodland Creation Officer at the United Bank of Carbon (UBoC) Anna Gugan and Student Sustainability Architect Negar Nagshinehpour.
 The group discussed questions about the climate crisis submitted by the audience and the greater university community, emphasising local opportunities for action.
 Thank you to Student Sustainability Architect Dr David Mihell for chairing the panel.

 The panel was followed by an awards ceremony, which celebrated the excellent poster entries as part of the conference exhibition, an inspiring performance by Meegan Worcester (President of the Spoken Word Society) and a closing address delivered by Director of Sustainability Dr Louise Ellis.

 We were delighted with the strong turnout and a show of great enthusiasm from delegates and would like to thank everyone involved with making the event a success including all of the presenters, panellists, Deputy Vice-Chancellor Lisa Roberts, MeetinLeeds, Great Food at Leeds and the Facilities Directorate Marketing and Communications team.

 Keep up to date on the latest news

 - Follow us on Instagram: @uol_sus

 United Nations Sustainable Development Goals

 We use the United Nations Sustainable Development Goals (SDGs) as a framework to guide our activity.
-Our Student Sustainability Research Conference is linked to all of the SDGs.
+Our work on getting involved is linked to all of the SDGs.

 Find out more about our impact on the SDGs.